 If you are already certified as a paramedic, you could earn your associate degree in a year or less by successfully completing general education courses and college graduation requirements.

 Due to the limited number of spaces available in these programs, selection is on a competitive basis.
-Interested individuals must follow the procedures in the emergency medical services admission information packet.
-In order to be considered for admission, prospective students must complete the admission requirements by the last Friday in May.
+Interested individuals must follow the procedures in the health professions admission information packet.
+In order to be considered for admission, prospective students must complete the admission requirements by the last Friday in June.
 Students who want to register for EMS 101 and/or EMS 151 can do so without completing program admission requirements.

 Wor-Wic's emergency medical services programs are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).